Mazurevitz/face-recognition-docs/wojciech-mazur-markdown.md

 and real time face recognition.
 The original study was performed on Intel Pentium III clocked on 700MHz, which is a rather old processing unit considering performance of newest units.
 This would give over 15fps on 384x288 pixel images.
-We can compare similar CPUs using tool UserBenchmark \[3\].
+Similar CPUs will be compared using tool UserBenchmark \[3\].
 Comparing closest processor that this tool provides us, which is a successor to Pentium III, Pentium 4.
 Its performance can be taken as comparable, especially in units that were on similar clock